mavengences/Root_Driver_Data/README.md

 assert hours_calculator("23:30")==23.5

 ```
 The trip parse function below will parse the trip data and append to the corresponding JSON hash maps created above.
 The function will filter out trips which where speeds were less than 5 mph or greator than 100 mph.
-The "hours Calculator" function above is also called to help with time/trip length calculations.
-Assertions include multiple test cases that check for different scenarios with some test cases checking for situations where speeds are less than 5mph or greator than 100mph.
+Assertions/Test Cases include multiple test cases that check for different scenarios with some test cases checking for situations where speeds are less than 5mph or greator than 100mph.
 ```

 def trip_parse(trip_string, output_dict):